eficode-academy/kubernetes-katas/08-storage-basic.md

 | ![images/kubernetes-storage.png](images/kubernetes-storage.png) |
 | --------------------------------------------------------------- |

+**Note:** In the diagram above, it says:
+> One PVC *can* be shared between multiple pods of a Deployment.

+The *"can"* indicates it is do-able only if certain *conditions* are met.
+These *conditions* will be discussed later in this document.

 This article shows how to provide persistent storage to your applications/pods, so your data is safe across pod creation cycles.
 You will learn to create **PVs** and **PVCs** and how to use **storage classes**.
 You will also learn the difference of storage provisioning when using **Deployment** and **StatefulSet** objects.